 The FHA loan was created in 1934 and mandated to promote homeownership among individuals to whom lenders would not otherwise issue a mortgage approval.

 Lenient credit score requirements are one way FHA is helping home buyers.
-Another is an optional zero-down add-on feature that further reduces buying barriers.Click to see today's rates (Sep 24th, 2017)
+Another is an optional zero-down add-on feature that further reduces buying barriers.Verify your new rate (Nov 23rd, 2017)

 Most home buyers who use FHA come up with at least 3.5 percent down from their own funds.